 Q: What tools does Techstars provide to help us organize our Startup Weekend?

 A: Techstars provides the event platform that you will use for ticket registration and event information.
 We also provide a master planning document, organizer checklist, email templates, a brand kit, sponsorship outreach, workshop decks, a quick reference guide, and more.
-You can see everything you need on the Plan Your Event page.
+You can see a list of available tools and resources.

 Q: Do we have to charge for tickets?